About Our School

 A Small School with a Friendly Atmosphere

-John Emmerson Batty is a Community Primary School for boys and girls between the ages of 3 and 11 years.
+John Emmerson Batty is a Primary Academy School which is a member of the Galileo Multi-Academy Trust, Our school is for boys and girls between the ages of 3 and 11 years.
 We are a relatively small school with approximately 200 children on roll at any one time.
 This helps to maintain the family friendly atmosphere that parents, carers and visitors tell us we have.
 One comment by a parent which we feel sums up what many parents feel about the school was “John E. Batty is…..a nice small community school which has a village feel in a town environment.”

 Focussing on Core Learning in a Happy Secure Environment